 BarredText allows you to anchor a vertical bar into the margin of selected text (for example, to visually mark edits to a text).
 Once the bar is anchored, it remains attached and will automatically track changes to the text.
 It will move, expand or shrink as needed when text is added to or removed from the marked area.

-BarredText supports Mac & Windows versions of InDesign CS3 – CS6
+BarredText supports Mac & Windows versions from InDesign CS3 up to CC.

 You can try out a fully functional demo of BarredText for a period of about 20 days.
 After that, you need to purchase a license.